GlebPashko/book-store/README.md

 ## How To Build
 For build and start project on your PC you need to do this steps:
-- Copy the project to your IDEA
+- Copy the project into your IDEA.
-- Start a docker program
+- Start Docker.
-- Type this command to IDEA console to compile program
+- Type this command into the IDEA console to compile the program:
  ```
 mvn package
  ```
-- Type this command to IDEA console to start image in docker
+- Type this command into the IDEA console to start the image in Docker:
  ```
 docker-compose up
  ```